 The game is not overly complex, although there is a learning curve to know what you can do in city, shrines or ruins, and there are helpful component boards to refer to.
 It soon becomes second nature, although you will likely need to look up conditions, skills and new equipment regularly.
 As a solo or two player game, i really enjoy the journey of discovery, and as you play you will progress a characters storyline and increase their skills.
 The writing on event and quest cards provides theme and there is a nice story book too which adds background to certain events and enemies.
 The full game is a long one, closer to Mage Knight length here to get near the final showdown (although there are quicker variants), however the enjoyment really is in the journey, and i also found great fun in setting myself a shorter objective for instance to free Hathowyr the great owl or defeat Tharanos the rotting treant, and still have an engaging shorter game to play.
 I would have thought writing more bite sized objective scenarios would have been a good move by the developer.

 There are 4 core set game versions available now and i have 3 of them.
-Artwork and components of these games are excellent, and i loved all the boss monsters with their unique abilities and most of the content of each box is usable across the other games.
+Artwork and components of these games are excellent, and i love all the various boss monsters with their unique abilities and most of the content of each box is usable across the other games.
 The wipe-able hero boards are nice to use and become a quite addictive element as you chase your next stat upgrade through the game encounters.
 These games continue to improve over time, and my favourite version overall is Adrimon, however right now with the campaign book available Klik’s Madness is the best place to start.
 The real joy of the game is the adventure story you are telling yourself, and the quest or event cards you reveal really help to tell it.

 There are some different ways to expand this game once you have a core set (my additions highlighted green = own, blue = part owned, red = not purchased) :